ChefData/Air_Quality_Analysis/README.md

 ## Overview

 The `Air Quality Analysis application` is a data-driven tool for visualising and analysing air quality parameters worldwide.
-Utilising Streamlit for an interactive user interface, the application fetches data from a SQL database and presents it through various charts and maps.
-Users can select specific parameters and units to observe how air quality varies across different locations and times.
+Utilising Streamlit for an interactive user interface, the application fetches data from an SQL database and presents it through various charts and maps.
+Users can select specific parameters and units to observe how air quality varies across locations and times.

 This project fetches air quality data from the [OpenAQ](https://openaq.org/) API, processes it, and loads it into PostgreSQL tables.
 The project is designed to upload and configure tables in a PostgreSQL database.
-It processes data related to countries, cities, locations, and measurements, and handles schema creation, data type casting, and primary/foreign key constraints.
+It processes data related to countries, cities, locations, and measurements and handles schema creation, data type casting, and primary/foreign key constraints.

 ## Features